lsst-sqre/sqr-016/index.rst

   ---------------------------------

   1. Identify any pre-release blockers ("must-have features") :tools:
-  Contributors check if there are outstanding issues that have to be included in the next M.m.p release and related them as blocker to the above issue DM-XXXXX.
+  Contributors check if there are outstanding issues that have to be included in the next release and relate them as blocker to the above issue DM-XXXXX.
+  1. Wait untill all blocking issues are resolved.
   1. Create Jira issues for each release activity.
+  1. Check that the weekly build is scientifically suitable to be used as starting point for the release

   Release Jira issue: https://jira.lsstcorp.org/browse/DM-XXXXX Tentative weekly to use as starting point for the release is w_20YY_WW